GoogleContainerTools/kpt-functions-sdk/docs/run.md

 In this case, `validate-rolebinding` will find policy violations and fail with a non-zero exit code.

-To see help message for details:
+Refer to help pages for more details on how to use `kpt fn`

 ```sh
 kpt fn run --help